openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 The goal of this chapter is to explain how to use Frontend extension classes to facilitate mapping of custom operations from framework model representation to OpenVINO representation.
 Refer to :doc:`Introduction to OpenVINO Extension <openvino_docs_Extensibility_UG_Intro>` to understand entire flow.

 This API is applicable for new frontends only, which exist for ONNX, PaddlePaddle and TensorFlow.
-If a different model format is used, follow legacy :doc:`Model Optimizer Extensions guide <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>`.
+If a different model format is used, follow legacy :doc:`Model Optimizer Extensions <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` guide.

 .. note::
-   This documentation is written based on the `Template extension <https://github.com/openvinotoolkit/openvino/tree/master/src/core/template_extension/new>`__, which demonstrates extension development details based on minimalistic `Identity` operation that is a placeholder for your real custom operation.
+   This documentation is written based on the `Template extension <https://github.com/openvinotoolkit/openvino/tree/master/src/core/template_extension/new>`__, which demonstrates extension development details based on minimalistic ``Identity`` operation that is a placeholder for your real custom operation.
 You can review the complete code, which is fully compliable, to see how it works.

 Single Operation Mapping with OpExtension
 #########################################